 ***Buyer’s Agent fee is compensated through the Seller

-1. Meet with a lender to determine your purchase power personal situation and income.
+1. Meet with a lender to determine your purchase power 2.
+There are several types of loans and repayment methods available 3.
+Your choice is a function of your personal situation and income.

 STAY CURRENT ON ALL ACCOUNTS

 - make large deposits into your account that aren’t payroll related